azizulmaqsud/Golang_Learn-Easy/Assignments/assignment.md

 Assignment 1:

-Find all numbers between 1 and 100 that are divisible by 3 or 5, but not by 15 ?
+Find numbers between 1 and 100 that are divisible by 3 or 5, but not by 15 ?

 Expected Output (Multiple of 15 are missing):